hikestack/hike/apps/official/docs/reference/saga/classes/Saga.md

 > `readonly` `static` **errorMonitor**: *typeof* [`errorMonitor`](/official/reference/saga/classes/BullSaga.md#errormonitor)

 This symbol shall be used to install a listener for only monitoring `'error'` events.
 Listeners installed using this symbol are called before the regular `'error'` listeners are called.

-Installing a listener using this symbol does not change the behavior once an `'error'` event is emitted, therefore the process will still crash if no regular `'error'` listener is installed.
+Installing a listener using this symbol does not change the behavior once an `'error'` event is emitted.
+Therefore, the process will still crash if no regular `'error'` listener is installed.

+#### Since

+v13.6.0, v12.17.0

 #### Inherited from